Same-sex marriage in Sweden: Cohabitation

 In 1987, Sweden established a statutory relationship protection scheme separate from marriage for all cohabiting couples, including same-sex couples.
 It was the first statutory protection for same-sex couples in Sweden.
 Unlike common-law marriage, this relationship status is recognized at the moment when two people enter a "marriage-like" relationship, which makes the couple eligible for some rights and benefits.
 Specifically, the protections apply when two persons begin to reside together in a joint home and live together as a couple in a presumptively permanent, sexual and cohabiting relationship.
 The law ensures that couples can agree on how their jointly acquired property will be divided in the event of a separation.
 In the absence of such an agreement, an equal division is presumed unless evidence of different ownership shares is provided.
 Each member of the couple is referred to in a gender-neutral manner as a sambo, a term used as shorthand for "persons who live together" (bor tillsammans).
 From 1988 to 2003, there were two different laws governing the rights of cohabiting couples—one for heterosexual couples and another for same-sex couples.
-These separate laws were unified into a single statute in July 2003 known as the Sambolag (Cohabitees Act).
+These separate laws were unified into a single statute in July 2003 known as the Cohabitees Act (Sambolag).

 This legal status offers limited rights, primarily focused on economic protection related to joint ownership of the common home and household goods.
 However, certain benefits and obligations have gradually been extended to sambo relationships.
 For example, subsidized assisted reproduction is available to such couples and requires the partner's consent.
 Nonetheless, before the recognition of same-sex marriage and registered partnerships, the limitations of this legal framework were especially pronounced for same-sex couples, who lacked access to more comprehensive legal protections.
 Notably, a surviving sambo partner is not entitled to inherit the deceased partner's property by default; instead, they must request a division of the common home and household goods from the deceased's heirs.
 As a result, the surviving sambo receives only half the statutory sum granted to widows and widowers when the deceased partner has willed their estate to someone else.
 The rest of the estate passes to the deceased's children, parents or other blood relatives, unless the sambo partner is explicitly included in a will.
 Unlike married couples—who enjoy presumptive rights to all jointly acquired property and income—same-sex sambor are only protected with respect to the shared home and household goods that were intentionally acquired for joint use.
 This limitation continues to apply regardless of the partners' gender.
 Over time, however, the legal status of cohabiting couples has evolved.
 For instance, while sambor were once barred from adopting their partner's children, they may now do so under the Children and Parents Code (Föräldrabalken).
 Additionally, cohabitation status is open to non-Swedes, meaning that one does not need to be married to move to Sweden to live with a partner.